 The advocacy and documentation department at AFE was born.
-It is currently based in Morocco and operating in the MENA region.

 Gender and Body Rights Media Center was launched to build bridges between gender activists and the media and work closely with journalists and TV producers to increase and improve gender and sexuality coverage.